Fair Processing Notice (Job applicants and recruitment)

 Who are we?

-Autonet Insurance Services Limited (part of The Ardonagh Group of companies) is the Data Controller of the information you provide us and is registered with the Information Commissioner’s Office.
-For general data protection queries you can contact us by email to email@example.com or in writing to The Data Protection Officer, Autonet Insurance Services Ltd, Trafalgar House, 110 Manchester Road, Altrincham, Cheshire WA14 1NU.
+Autonet Insurance Group, a trading name of Atlanta1 Insurance Services Limited (part of The Ardonagh Group of companies) is the Data Controller of the information you provide us and is registered with the Information Commissioner’s Office.
+For general data protection queries you can contact us by email to firstname.lastname@example.org or in writing to The Data Protection Officer, Atlanta1 Insurance Services Ltd, Trafalgar House, 110 Manchester Road, Altrincham, Cheshire WA14 1NU.
 Please advise us of as much detail as possible to comply with your request.
 For further information about The Ardonagh Group of companies please visit http://www.ardonagh.com/.

 What information do we collect?